Crispy squid sisig (also called pusit sisig) is a seafood version of classic Filipino sisig.

 Step 6: Add the sauce

-Season with ground black pepper to taste.
-Turn off the heat.
+Season with ground black pepper (to taste), then turn off the heat.

 Recipe FAQs

-- Pork Sisig: This classic version is made with chopped pork, sometimes with liver spread.
+- Pork sisig: The classic version with chopped pork and liver spread.

-- Tofu Sisig: A vegetarian version made with crispy fried tofu cubes.
+- Tofu sisig: A meatless version with crispy fried tofu.

-- Mushroom Sisig: Made with earthy, meaty mushrooms (like oyster or shiitake).
+- Mushroom sisig: A meatless option with mushrooms like oyster or shiitake.

 Did you make this recipe?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!